 Extensions of the frame front where the temples are connected.

-Our staff at OpticsFast.com, are the nationwide leader's in the repair of any eyewear.
+OpticsFast.com, is the nationwide leader in the repair of any eyewear.

 It does not matter what brand, model or style, our company can fix it.
-The repair work is performed by our highly skilled lab technicians who have decades of experience repairing broken eyeglasses and sunglasses.
-If we can't fix it, nobody can.
+The repair work is performed by our highly skilled lab technicians who have decades of experience repairing and replacing lenses on eyeglasses and sunglasses.